canonical/charmed-oai-ran/docs/how-to/integrate_oai_ran_with_observability.md

 This option allows deploying COS and integrating it with the existing Charmed OAI RAN deployment (a Day 2 operation).

-To deploy and integrate COS with the existing Charmed OAI RAN deployment edit the TF module file used to deploy a chosen Charmed OAI RAN subsystem and add the following configuration variables:
+To deploy and integrate COS with the existing Charmed OAI RAN deployment edit the Terraform module file used to deploy a chosen Charmed OAI RAN subsystem and add the following configuration variables:

 ```console
 deploy_cos     = true